OkaNim/unit-converter/README.md

 *power [/length /temperature]<br>
 *energy [/time /length /temperature]<br>
 <br>
-In the registration, use names for component units such as 'power' and 'length' and prefix * or / to each name to denote which the component unit is in the numerator or denominator parts, respectively.<br>
+In the registration, use names for component units such as 'power' and 'length', and prefix * or / to each name to denote which the component unit is in the numerator or denominator parts, respectively.<br>
 In the registration, a writing order of names from left is important, becasue the component units in the generated notations are ordered accoding to the order.<br>
 The writing order of component units is not always fixed in scientific documents, especially in the denominator part, such as 'W/cm K' and 'W/K cm'.<br>
 Therefore, if there is such a part, use square brackets in the registration.<br>
-All orders of component units enclosed in them are automatically considered.<br>
+All orders of component units enclosed in them are considered in the program.<br>
 However, if unnecessary, it is better not to use them because of less time to execute the program.<br>
-In the two CCUs above, square brackets are used for the denominator part.
+In the two CCUs above, square brackets are used for the denominator part.<br>
 <br>
 In addition to square brackets, there is a case in which parentheses is necessary.<br>
 The case is that it is necessary to add an exponent to a component unit.<br>